 The work on true bearings (Section F) extends what is done in Year 9 to consider multi-leg journeys, in which students must find the bearing of the end point from the starting point.
-The bearings of each leg are chosen to create a right angled triangle.
+In this chapter, the bearings of each leg are chosen to create a right angled triangle, but this acts as a lead in to the more realistic and complex problems in the following chapter, where the bearings can take any value, and distances and bearings are found using non-right angled triangle trigonometry.